Alert Source Discuss

 If a code reading instruction accesses a cold account during the resolution of delegated code, add an additional EIP-2929 COLD_ACCOUNT_READ_COST cost of 2600 gas to the normal cost and add the account to accessed_addresses.
 Otherwise, assess a WARM_STORAGE_READ_COST cost of 100.

-Additionally, if a transaction’s destination has a delegation designation, add the target of the delegation to accessed_addresses.
+Additionally, if a transaction’s destination has a delegation indicator, add the target of the delegation to accessed_addresses.

 Rationale